Self-Publishing Panel – Three Perspectives with Sarah Higbee, Phil Williams & Richard Buxton

 Richard Buxton, Phil Williams and Sarah Higbee talked about their experiences of self publishing, and beyond.
 Afterwards there were focussed Q&A sessions – and other points of view from members of the audience.

 Richard (www.richardbuxton.net ) spoke first.
 He took three years to write his first book, and then spent another 18 months courting agents.
-Although some followed up his initial approach with a request to read his work, none of them accepted him.
 Richard joined the Historical Novel Society (https://historicalnovelsociety.org ) and many members were enthusiastic about self publishing.
 In consequence he worked with Lucy Llewellyn of Head and Heart Publishing to produce his book.
 Lucy spoke to us last year.
-Illustrations for the book were produced by relatives and friends.

 Sarah (www.sjhigbee.com ) teaches creative writing and writes science fiction/fantasy.
-She wrote SFF for more than ten years, and sent work to agents and publishers with no luck before self-publishing through Amazon.
+She wrote SFF for more than ten years, and self-publishes through Amazon.
 She emphasized that successful self-publishing requires novel series (especially in SFF, once readers understood and enjoyed a new world/universe they wanted to spend more time in it).
-Authors have to take care to maintain the consistence of characters, their relationships and histories.

 - Studying courses, e.g. Mark Dawson’s SPF course (https://selfpublishingformula.com )